Advanced Learning Program

 - In fourth grade, readiness for enrichment is determined by unit pre-assessments to allow for flexible grouping and an increased exposure to critical thinking for each unit.

-- Starting in 5th grade, a matrix is used to determine student readiness for placement in ALP full year courses.
-Click here to view the placement matrices.
+- Starting in 5th grade, a student profile approach is used to determine student readiness for placement in ALP full year courses.

-- If a student doesn’t demonstrate readiness for a full year ALP course based on the matrix data points, parents and teachers have the option to open an inquiry.
+- If a student doesn’t demonstrate readiness for a full year ALP course based, parents and teachers have the option to open an inquiry.

 - An inquiry is an individualized problem solving process intended to look at the whole child in order to determine best-fit placement.